Yarroo/redmine-plugin-send_notification/README.md

 - In LDAP settings you should set:
     - LDAP host(example: ldap-server)
     - port(example: 389)
-    - user name with read LDAP right
+    - user name with read LDAP permission
     - user password
     - BaseDN(CN=Users,DC=company,DC=com)
-    - LDAP field name that will be use as unique identifier in database table
+    - LDAP field name that will be used as unique identifier in database table

 - You may add some filter to search in LDAP in "ldap filter" field.
 Search filters enable you to define search criteria and provide more efficient and effective searches.
 Field supports the LDAP search filters as defined in RFC2254.
 Syntax and example you may look [Here](https://social.technet.microsoft.com/wiki/contents/articles/5392.active-directory-ldap-syntax-filters.aspx).
 - To load data from LDAP you should run rake task:
     ```ruby
         bundle exec rake redmine:active_directory_users RAILS_ENV=production
     ```
-    For synchronization you may set up a Cron job.
+    For synchronization you could set up a Cron job.

 ## Usage